 If you are purchasing a home or selling your current home, you may need to submit a copy of the Binder or Purchase Agreement signed by all parties.
 This must include all addendums.

-Summary of the Documents Needed to Apply for a Mortgage
+Summary of the Mortgage Checklist & Documents Needed

 The mortgage documents required may vary depending on your credit profile, desired loan program, and loan type.
 Typically, the lender will request records on: